John Steinbeck: Ed Ricketts

-1940s–1960s work
+World War II

 Steinbeck's novel The Moon Is Down (1942), about the Socrates-inspired spirit of resistance in an occupied village in Northern Europe, was made into a film almost immediately.
 It was presumed that the unnamed country of the novel was Norway and the occupiers the Germans.
 In 1945, Steinbeck received the King Haakon VII Freedom Cross for his literary contributions to the Norwegian resistance movement.

 In 1943, Steinbeck served as a World War II war correspondent for the New York Herald Tribune and worked with the Office of Strategic Services (predecessor of the CIA).
-It was at that time he became friends with Will Lang, Jr. of Time/Life magazine.
-During the war, Steinbeck accompanied the commando raids of Douglas Fairbanks, Jr.'s Beach Jumpers program, which launched small-unit diversion operations against German-held islands in the Mediterranean.
+It was at that time he became friends with Will Lang Jr. of Time/Life magazine.
+During the war, Steinbeck accompanied the commando raids of Douglas Fairbanks Jr.'s Beach Jumpers program, which launched small-unit diversion operations against German-held islands in the Mediterranean.
 At one point, he accompanied Fairbanks on an invasion of an island off the coast of Italy and used a Thompson submachine gun to help capture Italian and German prisoners.
 Some of his writings from this period were incorporated in the documentary Once There Was a War (1958).

 Steinbeck returned from the war with a number of wounds from shrapnel and some psychological trauma.
 He treated himself, as ever, by writing.
 He wrote Alfred Hitchcock's movie, Lifeboat (1944), and with screenwriter Jack Wagner, A Medal for Benny (1945), about paisanos from Tortilla Flat going to war.
 He later requested that his name be removed from the credits of Lifeboat, because he believed the final version of the film had racist undertones.
-In 1944, suffering from homesickness for his Pacific Grove/Monterey life of the 1930s, he wrote Cannery Row (1945), which became so famous that in 1958 Ocean View Avenue in Monterey, the setting of the book, was renamed Cannery Row.
+In 1944, bruised, battered, and homesick, Steinbeck wrote Cannery Row (1945), a love letter to the city of Monterey.
+In 1958, Ocean View Avenue in Monterey, the setting of the book, was renamed Cannery Row in his honor.